 #6 – Provide Recommendations

 Based on the analysis made, his job is to provide a recommendation.
-The analysis is not much help if it cannot provide any recommendation.
-A recommendation may include from an investor perspective or a business perspective.
+The research is not much help if it cannot give any suggestions.
+For example, a proposal may include an investor or business perspective.
 Investor perspective means whether to buy, hold or sell the stock.
-On the other hand, business perspective means areas of improvement in operations of the entity such as cost reduction techniques, exploring new markets, ideas of becoming a debt-free company, operational efficiencies, etc. A normal analyst easily provides investor perspective recommendation, but only some of the expertise can provide a business perspective recommendation.
+On the other hand, a business perspective means areas of improvement in the operations of the entity.
+Such areas include cost reduction techniques, exploring new markets, ideas of becoming a debt-free company, operational efficiencies, etc. A normal analyst easily provides investor perspective recommendations, but only some experts can recommend a business perspective.

 #7 – Presenting the Recommendation

-After they have prepared with a draft of recommendation, they eventually work out in Microsoft PowerPoint to provide a structured recommendation.
-Presentation is the selling skill of the financial analyst.
+After preparing a draft of the recommendation, they eventually worked it out in Microsoft PowerPoint to provide structured guidance.
+Presentation is the selling skill of a financial analyst.
 The way they present the information recommendation defines their approach to doing work.

 #8 – Creating Charts & Graphs

-This is an integral part of the presentation.
+It is an integral part of the presentation.
 Any financial analysis is incomplete without charts and graphs explaining the various sets of information.
-Charts & graphs visually help the reader to capture the information in certain lines or bars.
+Charts and graphs help the reader capture the data in certain lines or bars.